Nadia365/Tweets-WEB-Toxicity/README.md

-# Tweets-WEB-Toxicity
-# 🧪 Toxicity Analyzer for Social Media Posts
+# Toxicity Analyzer for Social Media Posts

-This project is a Flask-based web application that scrapes Twitter posts based on a given hashtag, analyzes their toxicity using the [Detoxify](https://github.com/unitaryai/detoxify) model, and displays the results on a webpage.
-It is designed for French-language tweets and demonstrates the integration of web scraping, natural language processing, and frontend rendering.
+This project is a Flask-based web application that scrapes Twitter posts based on a hashtag, analyzes their toxicity using the Detoxify model, and displays the results on a simple web interface.

----

-## 🧩 Features
+## 🌟 Features

-- 🔍 Scrapes recent tweets using a custom hashtag (via Twitter API v2).
+- 🔍 Scrape Twitter posts using a hashtag
-- 🧠 Analyzes post toxicity using the Detoxify model.
+- 🧠 Detect toxic content using the Detoxify deep learning model
-- 📄 Displays post content, platform, and toxicity score.
-- 💾 Saves analyzed posts to a CSV file for further processing.
+- 📄 Export analyzed posts to a CSV dataset
-- 🌐 Web-based interface built with Flask.

----
+- 🖥️ Display results in a simple HTML interface
+- 🐳 Deployable via Docker

 ## 📂 Project Structure
 ```bash